essoca/Pygnals/README.md

 # Pygnals

-Web app to track stock market indices and model volume spread
+This repo contains code for a web app that I wrote in Python to track a stock index (here nasdaq100) and model the volume spread.
+It estimates how significant is the signal provided by the basic supply and demand law of economics.
+Here I provide few sample results from a pool of historical data to share some output.
+The project is under development (running in [cloud9](https://aws.amazon.com/cloud9/)) with aid to eventually use some of these ideas to trade.